crypt0rr/kb/README.md

 strings).
 These fields power freshness and compatibility hints without being required for existing pages.

+Section `_index.md` files may also define a `cascade` mapping.
+Its metadata is inherited by descendant pages unless a closer section or the page itself provides an explicit value.
+This preserves the existing Hugo-style taxonomy without rewriting content frontmatter.
+The content checker validates cascade values, including the legacy `tags= [...]` form, and the site normalizes known tag aliases such as `Wirehark` to `Wireshark`.

 Use `npm run sysinternals:check` to compare the published Sysinternals files with `https://live.sysinternals.com/`.
 Use `npm run sysinternals:sync` to download missing or changed root and ARM64 files.
 The sync workflow skips live